restfulci/restfulci/README.md

 		* Slave machines are not overloaded.
 		* Unstarted runs (if all slaves are busy) are safe when machines restarts/redeploy.
 	* It naturally distributes the run tasks to multiple machines, regardless of how many masters/slave machines we have.
+	* Open question: How to implement job aborting within message queue infrastructure?
+		* A working but tedious approach is master can setup the run to be in `abort` state.
+And slave, while executing the job, chech the status periodically.
+		* Maybe when slave starts the job, it records/communicates to master who it is (saving to database?), so later on master has a way to directly find it, and send kill signal to it.
+			* Not ideal because it is a very different communication protocol which needs a separate setup.
+			* Since slave host machines and docker nodes are both disposable, it doesn't make many sense to save their identities.
 * **Share/communicate job status:** By the database.
 	* No need for slave agent (as client) to communicate back to master (server) to notify the job is done.
 		* Master is supposed to be stateless.
 No need for it to keep the job status in its memory so no need for slave to notify it.